Dugald Semple: Fruitarianism

-The Fruitarian Society was plagued with disputes over the definition of Fruitarianism from as early as 1907.
-The Scottish Vegetarian Society featured an article in their 1907 journal entitled "Fruitarianism" by Dugald Semple, in which he wrote:By fruitarianism is meant a dietary consisting chiefly of nuts and fruits.
+The Fruitarian Society was plagued with disputes over the definition of fruitarianism from as early as 1907.
+The Scottish Vegetarian Society featured an article in their 1907 journal entitled "Fruitarianism" by Semple, in which he wrote:By fruitarianism is meant a dietary consisting chiefly of nuts and fruits.
 Cooked cereals and vegetables are not necessarily excluded, although the exclusion of all cooked foods, should means and knowledge permit, will lead to better results.
 For this dietary it will be noticed that not only is flesh and meat omitted, but also the animal products milk and eggs.
 The use of these products by vegetarians has long been one of the chief objections to vegetarianism, especially in medical circles.Dugald stated, to make the point about "Lacto-Vegetarianism" stated that he had "never tasted cheese, and therefore it could not be considered as an essential 'binding agent' for body and soul!"